tfry-git/almost.serious.synth/README.md

 ## Limitations and notes
-- The Synth is - technically - 12 note polyphnic by default (easily adjustable via a compile time define), but when really playing 12 simultaneous notes, and in particular when playing many simultaneous notes via some of the more CPU intensive effects enabled (such as Frequency modulation), you may start hearing choppes audio or "clicks" in the audio output, corresponding to buffer underruns.
+- The Synth is - technically - 12 note polyphnic by default (easily adjustable via a compile time define), but when really playing 12 simultaneous notes, and in particular when playing many simultaneous notes via some of the more CPU intensive effects enabled (such as Frequency modulation), you may start hearing chopped audio or "clicks" in the audio output, corresponding to buffer underruns.
   - Preliminary debugging suggests that the largest consumer of CPU power is updateAudio (35-45% of CPU at 32768Hz audio rate, and twelve notes playing), but a large part of the problem is IO delays inside updateControl().
 Use the DO_PROFILE define in the main source to get some numbers for tuning.